 “We require more data before reaching a conclusion.”

 Do we?
 Magnin thought once his brother left him alone in the office.
-Morgan Cooper might possess the strength of ego I require of a soldier entrusted with the Starbreaker, and unlike the others he seems to have made friends.
+Morgan Cooper might possess the strength of ego I require of an einherjar entrusted with the Starbreaker, and unlike the others he seems to have made friends.
 He picked up the phone and dialed the observation room.
-"Halt the battery.
-Classify Cooper as Milgram Factor M-null."
+“Halt the battery.
+Classify Cooper as M-null.”